Kemui52/SSBB-mega/Readme.md

 *Menu2* contains image and text edits for the event matches.
 Don't worry about it unless you want to try the events.

 **Gecko codes** are needed for size changing and better voice pitch modulating.
-Please use the ones provided in the YouTube video for now.
+Please use the ones provided in the YouTube video (by HeadofWhy) for now.

 ### Tools Used?